nigelm/york_bin_collection/README.md

 - `greenbin` - The garden waste bin
 - `box` - The recycling boxes (typically three boxes)

+## Update 2021

+At some point in 2021 the API I was using stopped working - in general it failed to return any data.
+Later the API documentation was updated although the datestamps did not appear to have been modified.
+The new API is similar, but less detailed, and of course most of the JSON keys have changed (there is now a preference for the first character of a key to be lower case unlike previously).

+The code has been updated to work with the new API, including some partial remapping of service types to the old version.

 ## Use With Home Assistant

 Install the script into /config (or other accessible directory), and ensure